near/nft-bid-market/quick-reference.md

 NFT bid market consists of two contracts: NFT and Market.

 NFT contract allows to create and manage a token or token series.
-It supports Metadata, Approval Management and Royalties.
+It supports Metadata, Approval Management and Royalties [standards](https://nomicon.io/Standards/NonFungibleToken/README.html).

 Market contract handles sales, bids and auctions.